Firemoon777/dialog-sticker-bot/README.md

 ## Limitations

-- only forwarded messages supported;
+- only forwarded messages supported by design;
 - one message at time handled (e.g. sequence of messages will be handled as separate messages);
-- no error handling;
-- no configuration for stickerset title;
+- no configuration for sticker set title;